openthread/ot-docs/site/en/codelabs/openthread-hardware/index.lab.md

 Building off of this Codelab, try the following exercises:

-* Reflash the FTD Joiner board as an MTD using the `ot-cli-mtd` binary, and observe that it never upgrades itself to a Router or tries to become the Leader
+* Reflash the FTD Joiner board as an MTD using the `ot-cli-mtd` binary, and observe that it never upgrades itself to a Mesh Extender or tries to become the Leader
 * Add more devices (try a different platform!) to the network and sketch out the topology by using router and child tables, along with pings to the multicast addresses